Jorge Páez

-Jorge Adolfo Páez (born October 27, 1965) is a Mexican actor, circus performer and former professional boxer.
-In boxing he held the WBO and IBF featherweight titles.
+Jorge Adolfo Páez (born October 27, 1965) is a Mexican actor, circus performer, religious preacher and former professional boxer.
+In boxing he held the WBO and IBF world featherweight titles.
 Paez's nickname of "El Maromero" is in honor of the somersault (referred to in Spanish as "maroma") acts he performs at the circus.
 It was in the circus that he learned acrobatic moves he would later use in the boxing ring.
 Páez is also the father of Azriel Páez, Jorge Páez Jr., and Airam Páez.

 Personal life

-Paez has been a circus performer in his northwest Mexico hometown since he was very young.
+Paez had been a circus performer in his northwest Mexico hometown since he was very young.
 Jorge started boxing in San Luis Río Colorado.
 He is also the father of welterweight prospect Azriel Páez and WBC Youth Intercontinental welterweight champion Jorge Páez Jr.

 Professional career

 Early years

 Paez began boxing professionally on November 16, 1984, knocking out Efren Treno in three rounds.

 Featherweight champion

 From there on, he built a string of wins that led him to challenge IBF featherweight champion Calvin Grove in boxing's last 15 round world title fight.
 Paez was trailing on all three scorecards, but dropped the champion three times in the last round.
 The knockdowns provided an edge on the scorecards, making Paez IBF featherweight champion by a unanimous decision.
 He defended the title eight times, including a knockout in 11 against Grove in a rematch, a unanimous decision win former world champion Stevie Cruz and a split decision against future world champion Troy Dorsey.

 He then won the WBO featherweight title in a unification bout against Louie Espinoza (in a rematch of their 1989 fight that ended in a draw) by split decision.

 Paez then vacated his titles and moved up in weight, only to lose to IBF super featherweight champion Tony Lopez.
 Paez continued to fight, but he had mixed results versus former world champion Lupe Suarez and against Tracy Spann; he and Suarez drew in 10 rounds, and he beat Spann by a 10-round decision.